Site problem? Tell us. Copyright Children of Peace.

-Ambassador Areikat: During my trip to Vermont to visit the Boston Council on World
+Ambassador Areikat: During my trip to Vermont to visit the Champlain College and

-Affairs and Champlain College, I had the pleasure of meeting a Goodwill Ambassador
+Vermont Council on World Affairs and Champlain College, I had the pleasure of meeting

-and Friend of Children of Peace, Mahmoud Jabari, who is currently attending Champlain.
+a Goodwill Ambassador and Friend of Children of Peace, Mahmoud Jabari, who is currently

 All Children of Peace interviews cover a wide range of views on the Israeli-Palestinian

 conflict and do not necessarily reflect those of Children of Peace.

 Thousands of vulnerable children in Israel and Palestine suffer from the conflict.